How do I use discussion guides in Marvin?

-Use these guides to structure your research sessions and ensure that you cover all the necessary topics.
+Use these guides to structure your research sessions and ensure you don't miss any insights.

-If you haven't created any guides for the project yet, you'll see all the available Marvin templates and other options.
+If you haven't created any guides for the project yet, you'll see all the available Marvin templates and other options to create guides.

 If the project already has discussion guides, you'll see them listed in a panel on the left.
 By default, Marvin will open the guide that was created most recently.

-To create a new guide, you can use any of these methods:
+To create a new guide, you can use any of these approaches:

 1. Start with a blank guide